UK Code of Practice for Tampon Manufacturers and Distributors

 Click a section to move directly to it

-Documentation relating to the safety of menstrual tampons is held by each AHPMA member and can be made available to Trading Standards, and the Department for Business, Energy and Industrial Strategy as necessary.
+Documentation relating to the safety of tampons must be held by manufacturers and distributors and be made available to Trading Standards, and the Department for Business, Energy and Industrial Strategy as necessary.

 The tampon is used for internally absorbing menstrual flow during the period.
 A range of absorbencies are available (please refer to section 4).
-These are designed to manage various menstrual flows which differ not only from woman to woman, but also during a woman’s menstrual life and during each period.
+These are designed to manage various menstrual flows which differ between individuals, during each period and during their menstrual lifetime.

 Tampon usage is divided between applicator and non-applicator tampons with limited crossover by consumers between the two.

-There are several different constructions (see diagrams) which are currently being used for tampons throughout the world, including the U.K:
+There are several different constructions (see diagram) which are currently being used for tampons throughout the world, including the U.K:

 The absorbent material is in the form of a rectangular or square pad which is compressed in both length and width directions.
 This tampon expands in both length and width, but predominantly in the lengthways direction.